obokhove/wetropolis20162020/arduino2018/README.md

 # Testing:
 - For testing, buying and using a separate Arduino is easier such that oen does not have to set up the entire installation.
 - For testing with the pumps, we used two buckets with two pumps in one bucket and one in the other; keeping an eye on overflows.
 - The program test can eb done with LEDs on the pins (with 330 Ohm resistance otherwise the ports are loaded to heavily).
-The LEDs will signal the statues of a ports: 0 or 1 for a signal (detection of a passing object/ball) kogel) one can use 8 push-buttons, with a (10K) resistor als pull-up resistor, otherwise there is a floating port which is alternatingly or 1.[*Onno: I can't follow the previous instructions*]
+The LEDs will signal the statues of a ports: 0 or 1 for a signal (detection of a passing object/ball) kogel) one can use 8 push-buttons, with a (10k Ohm) resistor als pull-up resistor, otherwise there is a floating port which is alternatingly or 1. [*Onno: I can't follow the previous instructions*]
 - The pins can be connected directly with cables (jumping wires) or (safer and more clear) via a break-out shield.
 LEDs and buttons kun can be build on a broad-board, which is most straightfoward.

 # List of components voor Arduino Mega: